-There were six Member States whose imports from China in 2017 were higher than EUR 20 billion: the Netherlands, Germany, the United Kingdom, Italy, France and Spain.
+There were six Member States whose imports of goods from China in 2017 were higher than EUR 20 billion: the Netherlands, Germany, the United Kingdom, Italy, France and Spain.
 Together they accounted for just over three quarters of all imports from China.
 Imports from China as a share of total extra-EU imports were higher than 10 % for all countries except Lithuania (9.6 %) , Luxembourg (9.3 %) and Malta (8.7 %).
 The share was highest in the Czech Republic (33.9 %) and the Netherlands (30.4 %).

-There were five Member States whose exports to China in 2017 were higher than EUR 10 billion: Germany, the United Kingdom, France, Italy and the Netherlands.
+There were five Member States whose exports of goods to China in 2017 were higher than EUR 10 billion: Germany, the United Kingdom, France, Italy and the Netherlands.
 Together they accounted for just over three quarters of all exports to China.
 The shares for China in total extra-EU exports were lower than they were for imports for all Member States except Luxembourg and Finland.
 They were above 10 % only in Germany (16.4 %), Finland (14.2 %), Denmark (11.5 %), Slovakia (11.3 %) and Sweden (11.0 %).

-Table 8c shows that only three Member States had a trade surplus with China in 2017, these were Germany (EUR 15 billion), Finland and Ireland (both EUR 1.4 billion).
-The remaining 25 Member States had a trade deficit, which for the Netherlands (71 billion) and the United Kingdom (33 billion) exceeded EUR 30 billion.
+Table 8c shows that only three Member States had a trade in goods surplus with China in 2017, these were Germany (EUR 15 billion), Finland and Ireland (both EUR 1.4 billion).
+The remaining 25 Member States had a trade in goods deficit, which for the Netherlands (71 billion) and the United Kingdom (33 billion) exceeded EUR 30 billion.
 Spain and Italy (both EUR 15 billion) and Poland (EUR 14 billion) were the other Member States with trade deficits higher than EUR 10 billion.

 Source data for tables and graphs